xrootd/xrootd-pgintegrity/README.md

 ```
 nofill
 When writing to a point after the current end of file the space between, a hole,
 will contain zeros.
-Specifying 'nofill' indicates the XrdOssIntegrity should
+Adding the option 'nofill' indicates the XrdOssIntegrity should
 skip writing the page tags with the CRC32C value for the implied zero pages.
 Not filling will result in subsequent reads of the hole pages giving checksum
 errors.
 Usually this is not desirable, unless it is known that hole pages